cloudfoundry/service-fabrik-broker/docs/Interoperator.md

 ##### Actions

 The `action` field can be used to specify the OSB action for which the template supplied is applicable.
 Typically, these would include `provision`, `bind` etc. But these could be extended to custom/generic actions.
-The current supported actions are `provision`, `bind`, `sources`, `status` and `clusterSelector`
+The current supported actions are `provision`, `bind`, `sources`, `status`, `unbind` and `clusterSelector`

 ##### Types